Yield-Fi/delta-farm-contracts/docs/contracts/Client.md

 - `clientName`: Name of new client

-- `protocolManager`: Address of protocol manager contract
+- `_protocolManager`: Address of protocol manager contract

+- `_feeCollector`: Address of fee collector contract

 - `initialOperators`: Initial array of operator's addresses to whitelist